-Response to this RFQ will be evaluated by an advisory panel composed of qualified outside experts assembled by the leaders of the MICD Partnership.
+Responses to this RFQ will be evaluated by an advisory panel composed of qualified outside experts assembled by MICD leadership.
 Selection will be made based on the following criteria:

 EXCELLENCE

 - 1. Overall quality of the proposal.
 A demonstrated desire to make use of the MICD experience to generate an ongoing conversation among faculty, students, practitioners, and local government officials. - 2.
 Evidence of adequate institutional resources to accomplish all tasks necessary for a successful MICD Regional Session. - 3.
 A commitment to seek diversity among participants in terms of discipline, gender, age, ethnicity, and affiliation.